gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 Which layers are available ?
 ----------------------------

 Some layers can’t be freely used.
-These layers are accessable by the way of `swisstopo web access - WMTS documentation <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/services/web_services/webaccess.html>`_
+These layers are accessible by the way of `swisstopo web access - WMTS documentation <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/services/web_services/webaccess.html>`_

 Here is a list of the layers that requires a swisstopo web acesss: